 We are at our best when:

 - We act with Academic Integrity, which means no plagiarism, no cheating, no damaging of other people’s work, and no assisting someone else’s dishonesty.
-Plagiarism is the act of appropriating and using the ideas, writings, or works of original expressions of another person as your own without giving credit to the person who created it.
+Plagiarism is the act of appropriating and using the ideas, writings, or works of another person as your own making without giving proper citation to the person who created it.
 I will follow the university’s procedure for plagiarism and discipline to the highest extent allowable by this procedure, which can include an “F” for this course and the act of plagiarism noted in your academic file.
 Any further offenses entail suspension or expulsion.

 - We are Actively Engaged with each other.
 As a student, you must attend class regularly, attentively, and promptly with readings and assignments completed.
 As a professor, I must be available to you for encouraging and guiding you to excel in your education.
 St. John’s College mandates “Regular and prompt attendance is expected of all students and is an individual student’s responsibility.
 Absence from class does not excuse a student from any work missed.
 There is no penalty for absence from class considered in itself.
 Students are, however, responsible for all announced exams and for submitting all assignments given in class at the proper time.
 Ignorance of such exams and assignments is not an acceptable excuse for failure to complete them.”

 - You are responsible for everything said in class.
 You are responsible for getting class notes from another student.
 Only after you have received and read those notes can you contact me with further questions about the class.